 To support the affected coastal States in the response to maritime incidents involving chemicals or hazardous and noxious substances (HNS) EMSA focuses on the rapid provision of expert information and advice on chemical substances to support the requesting party’s decision-making process during an emergency.

-In close cooperation with the European Chemical Industry Council (Cefic) and the Centre of Documentation, Research and Experimentation on Accidental Water Pollution (Cedre, France), EMSA established a network of experts (MAR-ICE Network) who provide upon request product-specific information and specialist advice on chemicals involved in maritime emergencies, remotely (MAR-ICE level 1) and on-site at the requester’s command centre (MAR-ICE level 2).
+In close cooperation with the European Chemical Industry Council (Cefic) and the Centre of Documentation, Research and Experimentation on Accidental Water Pollution (Cedre, France), EMSA established a network of experts (MAR-ICE Network) who provide upon request product-specific information and specialist advice on chemicals involved in maritime emergencies, both remotely (MAR-ICE level 1) and on-site at the requester’s command centre (MAR-ICE level 2).
 The MAR-ICE Network is available 24/7 to EU Member States, EFTA coastal States, and coastal EU Candidate Countries via a dedicated contact point and is based on the voluntary ICE (Intervention in Chemical transport Emergencies) network, which provides a similar type of assistance for land-based chemical incidents.

 National authorities benefit from 24/7 access to a chemist specialised on marine pollution response, whom they can consult for professional information, documentation and advice on chemical products and their associated risks.
 The service can be activated via contact numbers and operational procedures (including the MAR-ICE Activation Form) which have been distributed to national maritime administrations and which are also available on EMSA’s password-protected extranet.

 Key aspects of the MAR-ICE Network

-MAR-ICE Level 1 support: The MAR-ICE network offers remotely and free of charge, through a single contact point, product and incident-specific information and expert advice within 1 hour of the request and more detailed information shortly thereafter.
+MAR-ICE Level 1 support: The MAR-ICE network offers remotely and free of charge, through a single contact point, product and incident-specific information and expert advice within 1 hour of the request and more detailed information shortly thereafter